quicwg/base-drafts/draft-ietf-quic-transport.md

 Endpoints rely on timely acknowledgment to detect loss; see Section 5 of
 {{QUIC-RECOVERY}}.
 Window-based congestion controllers, such as the one in Section 6 of {{QUIC-RECOVERY}}, rely on acknowledgments to manage their sending rate.
-In both cases, delaying acknowledgment can adversely affect performance.
+In both cases, delaying acknowledgments can adversely affect performance.

 On the other hand, reducing the frequency of packets that carrying only acknowledgements reduces packet processing cost at both endpoints.
 It can also